Logan-Estridge/chem6010-spring2026/PracticeDatasets-2D-Correlation/README.md

 To practice, you should try the following task:
 - Plot and visualize the time series of the $x$ and $y$ variables (ensure to have the correct time axis).
 What do you observe?
-  - each variable is oscillating around zero
+  - LE: each variable is oscillating around zero
 - Estimate the one-dimensional densities $P(x)$ and $P(y)$ by using discrete histograms and kernel density estimation.
   - Here, you should compare the histogram to the KDE to determine the appropriate bandwidth parameters.
 It is easy to oversmooth the KDE densities using bandwidth parameters that are too large.
 - Estimate the two-dimensional density $P(x,y)$ by using histogramming or KDE.